GodKnowss/GodKnowss.github.io/index.md

 ### Recent Work
 - Project 1: RFSoC and drone detection
-- Project 2: FPGA and microprocessor
+- Project 2: FPGA and microprocessor on drone

 Feel free to explore and reach out!